You all know the drill.

 jerky acrimonious family, until two bandits set their sites on pillaging the family home, thinking everyone is out of town.
 Kevin resorts to his wits and matchbox cars to protect his home from two bumbling thieves.
 Uproarious good times ensue.

 Have you WATCHED this movie recently, parents??
 Have you done so with children in the room with you?
-I did just this past weekend and was almost no good.
+I did just this past weekend and was aghast at all of the things I missed in it when I was growing up

 Here are a “few” things I missed about Home Alone before now:

 How absurdly wealthy Kevin’s family must be.
 Seriously, the film opens on a home in a beautiful, upscale suburb of Chicago.
-This house is, like, 3,000+ square feet and possibly made out of gold. #1percent
+This house is, like, 3,000+ square feet and possibly made out of gold.
+Note to self: buy a house that I can sled down the stairs in. #1percent

 Why can’t Kevin’s mother just talk to him for, like, three seconds?

 Why on Earth would she think he was able to pack his own suitcase??
 Yea, cause that’s a job I’d give my eight year old kid.
-“Hey, son, we need to leave the country, so could you just go ahead and pack enough stuff to hold you over for two weeks?
+“Hey, son, we need to visit another continent, so could you just go ahead and pack enough stuff to hold you over for two weeks?
 I totally trust you…”

-Kevin’s siblings are a**hats.
+Kevin’s siblings are asshats.
 Every.
 Last.
 One of them.

-When Kevin asks his oldest brother for help, his brother proceeds to swear at him before telling him a story about a local neighborhood man who murdered his family with a snow shovel, and stuffed them in the trash can he uses to tote around the salt he spreads on the sidewalks.
+When Kevin asks his oldest brother for help, his brother proceeds to swear at him before telling him a story about a local neighborhood man who supposedly murdered his family with a snow shovel.
 I would hate to see this kid’s therapy bill one day.

-Why is Fuller drinking a sugary, caffeinated beverage late in the evening if he is a bedwetter and the family wants to put him in Kevin’s bed??
-Like heck, Fuller, LIKE.HECK.
+Why is Fuller drinking a sugary, caffeinated beverage late in the evening if he is a known bedwetter, and the family wants to put him in Kevin’s bed??
+Miss me with that nonsense, Fuller.

 After watching Kevin be treated like garbage for the first 10 minutes of the movie, I’m starting to see why Kevin wishes his family would just disappear.